Michael-Jing/self-driving-car-nd/vehicle_tracking/writeup_report.md

 a real self driving car, because I think the computation resources will be limited.
 I am thinking an algorithm that search recursively in smaller and smaller regions, and if it's certain there is no car in a region, then it stops search subregions of this region may help to achieve better performance.

-4. A neural network classifier may do better.
+4. A neural network classifier will definitely do better.